-- Preliminary discussions with The City of Thunder Bay with regards to matters relating to bylaws and zoning have been undertaken. - As we near the completion of our Feasibility Study, we are hopeful that we will be moving forward with new facilities for education and accommodations here in the city and remain confident that our relationship with The City of Thunder Bay will allow for swift movement in relation to by-laws and zoning to expedite this process.
+- Preliminary discussions with The City of Thunder Bay with regards to matters relating to bylaws and zoning have been undertaken. - As the Feasibility Study is now completed, we are hopeful that we will be moving forward with new facilities for education and accommodations here in Thunder Bay in the near future.
+NNEC remains confident that our relationship with The City of Thunder Bay will allow for swift movement in relation to by-laws and zoning to expedite this process.
+These next steps are contingent on the outcome of ongoing discussions with ISC.